MIDDLE EAST

 IAG

-• Flights between London and Riyadh are suspended until 19th May 2026.
+• Flights between London and Doha are suspended until end of July 2026.

-• Flights between London and Dubai, Doha and Tel Aviv are suspended until end of June 2026.
+• Flights between London and Riyadh are suspended until September 2026.

-• Flights between London and Amman, Abu Dhabi and Bahrain are suspended until October 2026.
+• Flights between London and Amman, Abu Dhabi, Bahrain, Dubai and Tel Aviv are suspended until October 2026.

-• Flights between Madrid and Doha are suspended until June 2026.
+• Flights between Madrid and Doha are suspended until end of June 2026.

 • Flights between London and Larnaca are operating on a reduced schedule.